IAmOrion/CAN-BUS-MITM/latest/readme.txt

-This folder will always contain the latest firmware.bin files alongside their version.txt files
+This folder will always contain the latest firmware.bin files alongside their version.txt files.
+Android APK also here